 Key takeaways:

-PPD can cause many other symptoms, too.
+PPD can cause many other symptoms too.
 These include appetite and sleep changes and trouble feeling connected to your friends, family, and baby.

 PPD can happen to anyone, including dads, grandparents, and adoptive parents.
 It doesn’t have anything to do with your abilities as a parent or caregiver.

 PPD is a type of mood disorder where you feel hopeless, sad, and empty for at least 2 weeks — and often longer.
 It can make you feel disconnected from your friends, family, and even your baby.
-And PPD can also make it hard to sleep, eat, and even to take care of yourself.
+PPD can also make it hard to sleep, eat, and take care of yourself.

 People with PPD have some or all of the symptoms of major depression, including feeling sad, hopeless, or empty for 2 weeks or longer.